-Campers choose from an assortment of hot food at each meal.
-There is always a vegetarian alternative as well as daily snacks of fresh fruit, pretzels or crackers as well as evening snacks
+Campers choose from an assortment of hot food at each meal, and there is always a vegetarian alternative.
+There are also daily snacks of fresh fruit, pretzels or crackers available, as well as an evening snack.

-Sundays we have special meal times, with make your own sandwiches for lunch and a BBQ dinner on the front lawn
+Sundays we have special meal times, with make-your-own-sandwiches for lunch, and a BBQ dinner on the front lawn.